Not Your Grandma's Social Strategy Blueprint!

 At first small business owners and entrepreneurs may be a bit intimidated by social media.
 They know they need to be utilizing social media, they may know a few reasons why, but at first, it's a bit foreign.
 When you find out a bit more about actually engaging on social media, many find the details a bit overwhelming!

 This post is meant to break things down into a do-able plan and help you create a "social business."
-Following the steps, it will actually take you all the way into 2014, and your business will go from, "Oy, social media!" to other people saying, "Wow – you really rock the social mediasphere!"
+Following these steps will take your business from, "Oy, social media!" to other people saying, "Wow - you really rock the social mediasphere!"

 A Map Of Sorts